cuiyongbo/ProgrammingPearls/tensorflow-note/knowledge_base/ml_quick_quiz_01.md

 GEMM is widely used in various computational tasks, including but not limited to:

-1. Machine Learning and Deep Learning: GEMM is a crucial operation in neural network models for tasks like fully connected layers and matrix multiplication-based convolution operations (as in Convolutional Neural Networks- CNNs).
+1. Machine Learning and Deep Learning: GEMM is a crucial operation in neural network models for tasks like fully connected layers and CNN layers.

 2. Computer Graphics: GEMM is essential for transformations such as rotation, scaling, and translation in computer graphics and 3D rendering.